lucidrains/vector-quantize-pytorch/README.md

     dim = 256,
     codebook_size = 512,     # codebook size
-    decay = 0.8,             # the exponential moving average decay, lower means the dictionary will change faster commitment = 1.          # the weight on the commitment loss )
+    decay = 0.8,             # the exponential moving average decay, lower means the dictionary will change faster commitment_weight = 1.   # the weight on the commitment loss )

 x = torch.randn(1, 1024, 256)